cassiobotaro/prestground/README.md

-# Prest POC
+# :elephant: pRESTground

-Application to test prest features
+A playground for prest.

-For the demo we need a postgres instance with a database demo and user postgres.
+For the tests we need a postgres instance with a database demo and user postgres.

 Using docker you can do: